 Ann F. Grossi, Esq.

-Ann grew up in Parsippany and lives with her husband and daughter in her family home.
-Ann considers herself a public servant, not a politician, who has dedicated her life to serving the people, her community and the residents of Morris County.
+Ann grew up in Parsippany where she lives with her husband and daughter in her family home.
+She considers herself a public servant, not a politician, who has dedicated her life to serving all of the residents of New Jersey and Morris County.